viniciusm2001/dl-from-yt/readme.md

 ```
 Downloads (the downloads folder under your os homedir)
-	|---DownloadFromYT (this, and all the subfolders inside will be created by DFY)
+	|---DlFromYT (this, and all the subfolders inside will be created by DFY)
 		|---playlists
 			|---audio and video
 			|---audio only